How Bad Can Customer Service Get, and How Do You Avoid Them?

-Coveo Research service relevance report shows poor customer service affects brand loyalty for 96% of customers.
+Coveo Research service relevance report shows bad customer service affects brand loyalty for 96% of customers.

 Let us break this down further.